What is a belt transmission?

 Belts are the cheapest utility for power transmission between shafts that may not be axially aligned.
 Power transmission is achieved by specially designed belts and pulleys.
 The demands on a belt drive transmission system are large and this has led to many variations on the theme.
 They run smoothly and with little noise, and cushion motor and bearings against load changes, albeit with less strength than gears or chains.
 However, improvements in belt engineering allow use of belts in systems that only formerly allowed chains or gears.

 Belt drive, moreover, is simple, inexpensive, and does not require axially aligned shafts.
 It helps protect the machinery from overload and jam, and damps and isolates noise and vibration.
 Load fluctuations are shock-absorbed (cushioned).
 They need no lubrication and minimal maintenance.
 They have high efficiency (90-98%, usually 95%), high tolerance for misalignment, and are inexpensive if the shafts are far apart.
 Clutch action is activated by releasing belt tension.
 Different speeds can be obtained by step or tapered pulleys.

-TSS Rotterdam offers a wide range of v-belts and timing belts for marine and industrial applications.
-Our stock consists of all commonly used sizes and types.
+TSS Rotterdam offers a wide range of drive belts and chains for marine and offshore applications.
+Our range consists of all commonly used sizes and types.